 - 6C1.
-Participation To participate in any collegiate cycling race, a rider must meet the following three requirements: - (a) Be a full-time student in good standing at the school that will grant his or her degree, as defined by the bursar or registrar at that school; - (b) Be a member in good standing of the team at the school at which they are a full-time student; - (c) Hold a valid collegiate cycling license and present it at race registration, or purchase a collegiate one-day license at race registration.
-One-day licenses will only be accepted for entry into the lowest available category above "Intro," where offered, and will not be accepted for entry into category A races.
+Participation To participate in any collegiate cycling race, a rider must meet the following three requirements: - (a) Be a full-time student in good standing at the school that will grant his or her degree, as defined by the bursar or registrar at that school.
+Post-doctoral students/ fellows are not eligible to participate in collegiate cycling. - (b) Be a member in good standing of the team at the school at which they are a full-time student: - (c) Hold a valid collegiate cycling license and present it at race registration, or purchase a collegiate one-day license at race registration.
+One-day licenses will only be accepted for entry into the lowest available category above "Intro." where offered, and will not be accepted for entry into category A races.
 One-day licenses will not be accepted at any Collegiate Cycling National Championship but are accepted at Conference Championships. - 6C2.
-Team Requirements No team may develop eligibility requirements that unduly hamper or deny any student at such school from participating as a rider for such team when the student otherwise satisfies the eligibility requirements of these rules.

-6C3.
-International students, who otherwise satisfy the eligibility requirements of these rules, are allowed to compete in collegiate cycling races, including collegiate national championships.
+Team Requirements No team may develop eligibility requirements that unduly hamper or deny any student at such school from participating as a rider for such team when the student otherwise satisfies the eligibility requirements of these rules. - 6C3.
+Unaffiliated Riders When universities or colleges with varsity cycling teams have administrative policies that limit team size, riders in excess of this limit, that meet eligibility requirements set forth in 6C1 and elsewhere in these regulations. may petition to be recognized as an Unaffiliated-Independent Rider (UIR), UIR's must apply for this status by submitting their school's policy on team size and evidence that team limit has been met.
+Petitions will be considered by USA Cycling's Collegiate Director and Collegiate Sports Committee. - (a) Any rider who has previously been a part of a varsity team and has been removed due to any circumstances seen fit by the school, is not eligible for UIR status. - (b) Riders granted UIR status are eligible for any conference event, up to the category B. UIR's are ineligible to compete in any collegiate national championships.
+Such recognition and participation are subject to the following criteria: - i.
+Must race in a blank kit - ii.
+As a UIR, acknowledge in writing that you are not eligible for any benefits afforded to the restricted team and remain personally responsible for all costs and risks associated with their participation (e.g. travel, housing, coaching,